-Policy Description Initial LSE screening Potential risks Recommendations and actions taken for Reg 18 consultation version Re- screen Bridge Road, Levington.
+Policy (Final Draft Local Plan reference) LSE screening Potential risks Recommendations and actions taken for Reg 18 consultation version Recommendations and actions taken for Reg 19 Final Draft Local Plan Recommendation is not mitigation.
+LPA action - Changes made.
+SCLP12.51 Land to the South of Eyke CoE Primary School and East of The Street, Eyke (Mixed use).
+LSE Just over 400m from Sandlings SPA Urbanisation impacts and possible concerns that impacts relating to recreation are over and above RAMS mitigation Appropriate assessment - consideration of nature of development and proximity to Sandlings SPA As per previous recommendations, consideration at appropriate assessment (urbanisation section), due to proximity.
+Note increase in housing numbers from 45 to 65 SCLP12.57 Land at Red house Farm, Bridge Road, Levington.
 (Housing).
-Just over 700m from Stour & Orwell SPA/Ramsar Recreation risks to be dealt with through the RAMS hydrological impacts are checked and adequately mitigated for if required.
+LSE (other than that being dealt with through RAMS) Just over 700m from Stour & Orwell SPA/Ramsar Hydrological risks - checked on maps, none found.
+Recreation risks to be dealt with through the RAMS Clarification to remove LSE - Add to supporting text to identify that project level HRA will need to ensure that hydrological impacts are checked and adequately mitigated for if required.
 Recommendation is not mitigation.
 LPA action - Changes made.
-SCLP12.30 Innocence Farm, Nr Kirton, Felixstowe, Trimley St Martin.
-(Employment).
-LSE (other than that being dealt with through RAMS) Over 900m from Stour & Orwell SPA/Ramsar Hydrological risks - checked on maps, none found, and separated by main road and railway line.
-Recreation risks to be dealt with through the RAMS Clarification to remove LSE - Add to supporting text to identify that project level HRA will need to ensure that hydrological impacts are checks and adequately mitigated for if required.
-Recommendation is not mitigation.
-LPA action - Changes made.
+Following amendments at Regulation 18, no LSE SCLP12.70 Land at Cherry Tree, Darsham Road, Westleton (Housing).
+LSE 15 dwellings 400m from Minsmere- Walberswick SPA/Ramsar and Minsmere-Walberswick Heaths & Marshes SAC; easy access on foot to protected site and risks relate to recreation and urban effects (increased fire risk, cat predation, other predators etc.) New allocation at Regulation 19 stage.
+Appropriate assessment (urbanisation section) - consideration of nature of development and proximity to Minsmere-Walberswick Sites is approx. 600m from Dunwich Heath with direct links by footpath.
 All other employment site allocations over 1km from a European site boundary No LSE Distance removes impact pathways.
 Introductory text makes reference to the potential need for project level HRA.
+N/A N/A N/A

-N/A N/A Housing site allocations over 1km but within 13km from a European site boundary LSE - level of housing growth within 13km RAMS zone of influence needs to be checked for potential risks Recreation impacts Appropriate assessment - Level of housing growth needs to be compared with current RAMS housing numbers All other housing site allocations over 13km from a European site boundary No LSE Distance removes impact pathways N/A N/A
+Policy (Final Draft Local Plan reference) LSE screening Potential risks Recommendations and actions taken for Reg 18 consultation version Recommendations and actions taken for Reg 19 Final Draft Local Plan Housing site allocations over 1km but within 13km from a European site boundary LSE - level of housing growth within 13km RAMS zone of influence needs to be checked for potential risks Recreation impacts Appropriate assessment - Level of housing growth needs to be compared with current RAMS housing numbers As per previous recommendations, consideration at appropriate assessment (recreation section) All other housing site allocations over 13km from a European site boundary No LSE Distance removes impact pathways N/A N/A N/A

-4. Screening Conclusions and Potential Impact Pathways
+4. Appropriate Assessment of Impact Pathways